wso2/samples-is/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/README.md

 * For example, you can check if the username and password is ‘not null’ in the canHandle method.
 If that succeeds, the authentication flow will continue (to have the user authenticated).

 **processAuthenticationResponse():** Implementation of custom authentication logic happens inside this method.
 * In our example, we use the following API where the user claim used as the username is passed along with the value and authenticate the user.
-Since we are using the telephone number as the login identifier, the prefferedUsernameClaim is http://wso2.org/claims/telephone.
+Since we are using the telephone number as the login identifier, the preferredUsernameClaim is http://wso2.org/claims/telephone.
 ```
 AuthenticationResult authenticateWithID(String preferredUserNameClaim, String preferredUserNameValue, Object credential, String profileName) throws UserStoreException;
 ```